RAK5146 WisLink LPWAN Concentrator Quick Start Guide

 Server is Chirpstack

-First, select option 1 for configuring your Regional Frequency Band
+- Select option 1 for configuring your Regional Frequency Band.

-Then, set the IP address of the ChirpStack which you want your gateway to work with:
+- Set the IP address of the ChirpStack that you want your gateway to connect with.

 The default IP address is 127.0.0.1

 .
-If you want to use an independent LoRa Server running on another device or a cloud-based LoRa Server, you need to set it to the corresponding IP address.
+If you want to use an independent LoRa Server running on another device or a cloud-based LoRa Server, set it to the corresponding IP address.

-If you want to use TTN or an independent ChirpStack, which may be deployed in a local area network or a remote one, you need to connect your gateway to a networking device that will allow you connectivity to the internet (a router for example).
-There are two options offered for this purpose.
+If you want to use TTN or an independent ChirpStack network server, which may be deployed in a local area network or remotely, connect your gateway to a networking device that provides internet connectivity, such as a router.
+There are two options available for this purpose.

-If you want to connect through Wi-Fi, it can easily be done with the wireless capabilities of the Raspberry Pi 3B+ or Raspberry Pi 4 by choosing "5 Configure WIFI".
-By default, the RAK5146 WisLink LPWAN Concentrator works in Wi-Fi AP Mode.
-For the gateway to connect to the router, it must work in Wi-Fi Client Mode.
+If you want to connect through Wi-Fi, you can easily do so using the wireless capabilities of the Raspberry Pi 3B+ or Raspberry Pi 4 by selecting 5 Configure WIFI.
+By default, the RAK5146 WisLink LPWAN Concentrator operates in Wi-Fi AP Mode.

 There are 5 options to choose from in the Wi-Fi configuration menu:

-- Enable AP Mode/Disable Client Mode - after rebooting, the gateway will work in Wi-Fi Access Point Mode while the Wi-Fi Client Mode will be disabled (this is the default mode).
+- Enable AP Mode/Disable Client Mode: After rebooting, the gateway will operate in Wi-Fi Access Point Mode while the Wi-Fi Client Mode will be disabled (this is the default mode).

-- Enable Client Mode/Disable AP Mode - after rebooting, the gateway will work in Wi-Fi Client mode, while Wi-FI AP Mode will be disabled.
+- Enable Client Mode/Disable AP Mode: After rebooting, the gateway will operate in Wi-Fi Client Mode, and Wi-Fi AP Mode will be disabled.

-- Modify SSID and pwd for AP Mode - used to modify the SSID and password of the Wi-Fi AP.
+- Modify SSID and pwd for AP Mode: This option is used to modify the SSID and password of the Wi-Fi AP.
 It only works if the Wi-Fi AP Mode is enabled.

-- Add New SSID for Client - is used if you want to connect to a new Wi-Fi Network.
-Only works in Wi-Fi Client mode.
+- Add New SSID for Client: This is used if you want to connect to a new Wi-Fi network.
+It only works in Wi-Fi Client Mode.

-- Change Wi-Fi Country - is used to modify the Resident Country to match with Wi-Fi standards.
+- Change Wi-Fi Country: This is used to modify the resident country to match the Wi-Fi standards.

-To enable Wi-Fi Client Mode, you have to disable first the AP Mode.
+To enable Wi-Fi Client Mode, you must first disable the AP Mode.

-- Enter the SSID of the network you want to connect:
+- Enter the SSID of the network you want to connect to.

-Make sure to input the correct Wi-Fi SSID and Password or you will not be able to connect to the RAK5146 WisLink LPWAN Concentrator again via SSH in Wi-Fi AP Mode.
-If stuck in this situation, follow the procedure listed in Connecting to a Network document which is applicable for all Raspberry Pi-based gateways to work again in Wi-Fi AP mode.
+Make sure to input the correct Wi-Fi SSID and password.
+Otherwise, you will not be able to reconnect to the RAK5146 WisLink LPWAN Concentrator via SSH when it is in Wi-Fi AP Mode.
+If you find yourself in this situation, follow the procedure outlined in the Connecting to a Network document, which is applicable for all Raspberry Pi-based gateways to restore Wi-Fi AP mode functionality.

-- Enter also the password.
-Just leave it empty if None.
+- Enter the password as well.
+Leave it empty if there is none.

-- In the main configuration menu, choose “6 Configure LAN”.
-This will let you set up a static IP address for the Gateway’s Ethernet adapter.
+- In the main configuration menu, choose 6 Configure LAN.
+This allows you to set up a static IP address for the Gateway’s Ethernet adapter.

-- Just fill in a static IP address according to the IP address of the router you want to connect.
-Note that the LoRaWAN gateway and the router must be in the same network segment, otherwise the connection fails.
+- Enter a static IP address that corresponds to your router's IP address range.
+Make sure that the LoRaWAN gateway and the router are in the same network segment.
+Otherwise, the connection will fail.

 - By default, the IP address of the gateway's Ethernet is